2i2c-org/infrastructure/docs/howto/upgrade-cluster/index.md

 Up until now we have made some k8s cluster upgrades opportunistically, especially for clusters that has showed little to no activity during some periods.
-Other cluster upgrades has been scheduled with community champions, and some in shared clusters has been announced ahead of time.
+Other cluster upgrades have been scheduled with community champions, and some in shared clusters have been announced ahead of time.
 ```

 (upgrade-cluster:ambition)=